bharatsonwane/team-orbit/frontend/ROUTING_UPDATE_SUMMARY.md

 ## 🎯 Overview

-The Lokvani frontend has been successfully updated with a comprehensive array-based routing system that includes role-based authentication, similar to the provided example.
+The TeamOrbit frontend has been successfully updated with a comprehensive array-based routing system that includes role-based authentication, similar to the provided example.
 The system is now fully functional with proper TypeScript support and theme integration.

 ## ✅ What Has Been Implemented